When Performance Becomes Love

 As a child you don’t think about it.
 You’re curious.
 You search for recognition, warmth, your place in this world.
 You’re not yet reflective and when something comes from the outside, a compliment, a look, a “look what he can do”, it feels like arriving.
 At your place in this world.

-Sports.
+Sport.
 An instrument.
 Good grades.
-Look, he’s good at that.
+Look, he’s good.
+Look what he can do already.
 At his age.
 I’m proud of you.
 Be proud of yourself.
-What nobody means as harm still triggers something.
-It’s right to give praise.
+What no one means badly still sets something off.
+It’s right to praise.
 But something builds up, quietly, layer by layer.
 I please.
 So I am loved.
 So I have a place in this world.
-Praise becomes recognition becomes love becomes ego becomes even more performance.
-Performance turns into love.
-Control turns into safety.
-Function turns into closeness.
+Praise becomes recognition becomes love becomes ego becomes more performance.
+Performance becomes love.
+Control becomes safety.
+Function becomes closeness.

-Where you’re not that good but pretend to be, it gets complicated.
-When success doesn’t come, you say it doesn’t bother you.
-But it does.
-And that’s where it starts.
-Disappointment from failure.
-Not because the success is missing but because love disappears with it.
+Where you aren’t that good, but pretend to be, it gets complicated.
+When success doesn’t come, you tell yourself it doesn’t bother you.
+But it bothers you.
+And that’s where it starts: disappointment from failure.
+Not because the success is missing, but because the love disappears with it.

 That’s how being human works.
-If you recognize it in yourself, you’re definitely freer.
+Whoever recognises that in themselves is definitely more free.

-At some point you’re in conversations and already rushing to the next one.
-You love and plan at the same time.
-You take care of your family and your company at the same time.
-You listen and calculate at the same time.
+At some point you’re in conversations and already rushing to the next.
+You love and you plan at the same time.
+You take care of your family and the company at the same time.
+You listen and you calculate at the same time.
 You’re awake.
 Always.
 Everywhere.
 But are you really there?

-When a moment comes where nothing happens, there’s no calm.
-There’s emptiness.
+When a moment comes in which nothing happens, no calm arises.
+Emptiness arises.
 And you confuse emptiness with danger.
 So you fill it.
-With work, with stimulation and the next idea.
+With work, with stimuli, with the next idea.
 The next proof that this is your place in this world.
-You keep filling until there’s no room left.
-For anything or anyone.
-And certainly not for yourself.
+You keep filling until no room is left.
+For nothing and for no one.
+And least of all for yourself.

 A child looks at you and expects something.
 A response.
 Criticism.
-Ideally praise.
-In its eyes there’s fear or hope.
-Do you see that.
-Or are you full of your own thoughts from work, from problems and you just look back and put on a face from the standard set of reactions you’ve assembled because the child was satisfied after and quiet.
+Best of all, praise.
+In its look there is fear or hope.
+Do you see that?
+Or are you full of your own thoughts from the job, with your own problems, and you only glance back and put on a face from the standard selection of reactions that you’ve set aside, because the child was content and quiet afterwards.

 I love you.
 Three words.
 They mean: it doesn’t matter what you do.
 Good or bad.
-You get to judge it yourself.
-It’s always ok to be who you are.
+You can judge that yourself.
+It’s always ok to be the way you are.
 I love you.
 Always.

 But when a child instead only ever gets praise and criticism, it drowns out the inner voice.
-Then it searches outside for what can only grow inside.
-And at some point there’s an adult sitting there who functions, delivers, is strong and no longer knows what his own voice is telling him.
+Then it looks outside for what can only grow inside.
+And at some point an adult is sitting there who functions, delivers, is strong and no longer knows what their own voice is telling them.

 I wasn’t there yesterday.
 And if I keep going like this, I won’t be there tomorrow either.
-And the question isn’t whether you come back, whether you were ever there.
-The question is, were you ever with yourself the way you want to be with your child.
+And the question isn’t whether you come back, but whether you were ever there.
+The question is: Were you ever with yourself, the way you want to be with your child?

 How these texts are written is explained here.